VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Experiments

 \subsection{Ablation Studies}

 Extensive ablations are carried out on XD-Violence dataset.
 Here we choose the similarity map to compute the frame-level anomaly degree for coarse-grained WSVAD.

-\subsubsection{Effectiveness of LGT-Adapter}
+\subsubsection{Effectiveness of LGT-Adapter.}

-We conduct experiments to investigate the effectiveness of LGT-Adapter and the components within LGT-Adapter.
-As shown in Table~\ref{tab:LGT-Adapter}, firstly, without the assistance of LGT-Adapter for temporal modeling, the baseline model only achieves 72.22\% AP and 15.64\% AVG, this results in a considerably drop of 12.3\% AP and 9.1\% AVG.
+As shown in Table~\ref{tabLGT-Adapter}, firstly, without the assistance of LGT-Adapter for temporal modeling, the baseline model only achieves 72.22\% AP and 15.64\% AVG, this results in a considerably drop of 12.3\% AP and 9.1\% AVG.
 Secondly, only using global transformer encoder layer, local transformer encoder layer or GCN layer gets clear performance boosts, especially in terms of AP, which convincingly indicates transformer encoder and GCN both can efficiently capture temporal dependencies by means of the self-attention mechanism across video frames.
 Thirdly, the combination of global transformer encoder and GCN yields the slightly improved performance in terms of AP (+0.4\%) over the combination of local transformer encoder and GCN, while the latter achieves significantly better performance in terms of AVG (+3.9\%).
 We also attempt a combination of local Transformer encoder and global Transformer encoder, which results in significant performance degradation in terms of AP listed in the $5^{th}$ row.
-The possible reason is that in addition to the fact that the performance of GCN has been verified in WSVAD task, compared to Transformer, GCN can be regarded as a lightweight variant with fewer parameters, and fewer parameters can prevent learned knowledge of CLIP from being affected during the transfer process.
-Therefore, the local transformer encoder and GCN is the optimum combination adopted in this work, which can capture different range temporal dependencies.
+The possible reason is that, compared to Transformer, GCN can be regarded as a lightweight variant, and fewer parameters prevent learned knowledge of CLIP from being affected during the transfer process.
+Therefore, local transformer encoder and GCN are the optimum combination, which can capture different range temporal dependencies.

-\subsubsection{Effectiveness of Dual Branch}
+\subsubsection{Effectiveness of Dual Branch.}